All Episodes

 So its society had civil watchdogs who decried the effects of the alcohol, namely the rise of domestic abuse and substance addiction, and a dive in the physical and mental health of the average working man.

-In 1873, a group of disgruntled wives who had long suffered at the hands of their drunk husbands, formed a society known as the women's crusade, whose prayers and songs against excessive drinking rang out throughout the nation.
+In 1873, a group of disgruntled wives who had long suffered at the hands of their drunk husbands formed a society known as the Women's Crusade, whose prayers and songs against excessive drinking rang out throughout the nation.

-The anti-alcohol sentiment grew in the following decades, as temperance movements soon evolved into the total prohibition of any and all alcoholic beverages.
+The anti-alcohol sentiment grew in the following decades as temperance movements soon evolved into the total prohibition of any and all alcoholic beverages.

-The L wives, this is why chicks deserve less, guys.
+Hell wives, this is why chicks deserve less, guys.

-The leading organization in this was the Anti-Saloon League, whose relentless lobbying soon had changed most of the...
+The leading organization in this was the Anti-Saloon League, whose relentless lobbying soon had turned most of the which, by the way, guys, book in stores, ninjas.

-Why women deserve less?
+Why women deserve less.

 In stores right now, Amazon.